carbonfive/intro-to-git/README.md

 ### Onward (e.g. extra credit)

-Collect some more poems - share some of your favorite poets.
+In your group, gather a few more poems and commit them to your GitHub repository.

+Find

 Find another group and submit a Pull Request to their repositories from your own.
 Can you figure out how to make Pull Requests work across repositories?